Edd Sorenson: Awards and recognition

-For his efforts in 2012, Sorenson was awarded the Diver’s Alert Network Hero Award, Heroic Merit Awards and the Instructor Trainer of the Year from the Professional Scuba Association International (PSAI).
+For his efforts in 2012, Sorenson was awarded the Divers Alert Network Hero Award, Heroic Merit Awards and the Instructor Trainer of the Year from the Professional Scuba Association International (PSAI).
 He was featured in the Duracell series Quantum Heroes.

-National Speleological Society Cave Diving Section (NSS-CDS) presented Sorenson with the Life Saving Award in 2013.
+The NSS-CDS presented Sorenson with the Life Saving Award in 2013.
 In 2019, the organization presented him with the Lifetime Achievement Award.
 The “Edd Sorenson Life Saving Award” was named after him.

 Sorenson received the NAUI Albert Pierce medal for heroism and the Lifesaving medal from the Royal Order of St. John.

 Congressman Neal Dunn recognized Sorenson on the floor of the US House of Representatives for his rescues and recoveries.

 Personal life

 Sorenson has said that he survived cancer in the 2020s.